eftalor/docker-jenkins-job/readme.md

-#Jenkinsfile for compiling pacaking and deploying openssl
+# Jenkinsfile for compiling pacaking and deploying openssl

-##The Jenkinsfile
+## The Jenkinsfile

-##Prerequisits:
+## Prerequisits:

-Jenkins with Docker Plugin
+### Jenkins with the follwing plugins:
+ - Docker Pipeline
+ - Git plugin
+ - SSH Credentials Plugin

+###  The follwoing should have been installed by default:
+ - Pipeline
+ - Plugin Utilities API Plugin
+ - Credentials plugin

-##How to run this in Jenkins
+## How to run this in Jenkins

 In your Jenkins instance, go to: New Item --> Enter an item name